khulnasoft/pr-insight/docs/docs/tools/improve.md

 - Scalability: The number of suggestions scales with the PR size, rather than being fixed.
 - Quality: By processing smaller chunks, the AI can maintain higher quality suggestions, as larger contexts tend to decrease AI performance.

 Note: Chunking is primarily relevant for large PRs.
-For most PRs (up to 500 lines of code), PR-Insight will be able to process the entire code in a single call.
+For most PRs (up to 500 lines of code), Khulnasoft Merge will be able to process the entire code in a single call.

 ### 'Extra instructions' and 'best practices'